solarwinds/appoptics-apm-node/working/re-arch-notes.md

 this - worked.
 - rewrite test/event.test.js and re-evaluate whether various properties (e.g., .taskId, .opId, etc. are useful) - worked

-remaining
 - BIG find all metadata references.
-Metadata.makeRandom() is in many tests.
+Metadata.makeRandom() is in many tests. - worked
-- consider converting internal use but keeping docs the same (many)
-- requires moving much of addon-sim to addon.
-- apis, api-sims, index.js (init msg), http (xtrace checks)
+- apis, api-sims, index.js (init msg), http (xtrace checks) - were details really.
-- bunyan test 'mode=\'always\' should always insert a trace ID even if not tracing' context error. prevent?

-## questions
+## questions - open

-- should Event constructor accept both Events and Metabuf-metadata?
 - pretty tight coupling between bindings Event::send(), OBOE_* constants, and Metabuf. another way?
 - span._internal() - why are internal events kept in span.internal[]?

+### questions - closed

+- should Event constructor accept both Events and Metabuf-metadata?
+NO. There are only 4 places that call `new Event()`; they can get it right and one additional instanceof check is avoided.

 ## details - items to do

+- remove metadata & metadataFromXtrace from getTraceSettings() return.
+- rework bindings tests (almost completely).
 - provide initialization time check that verifies aob metadata constants are the same as Metabuf uses.

-- make sure nothing but a Metabuf goes into Event._edges.

 - abstract edges better. create addEdge() method. remove all event.edges.push(...) instances. get rid of getters/setters.
 - deprecate Event.last in favor of ao.lastEvent.
 - rename requestStore => context.
 - rename Event.set() => Event.addKV()
+- bunyan test 'mode=\'always\' should always insert a trace ID even if not tracing' context error. prevent?

+### details - done##

 - remove already gone bindings.Context.sampleTrace() references (testing, api-sim).

-- agent: rework getTraceSettings()
-- agent: span changes TBD
-- formatters - log-formatters and toString() functions for low-level bindings metadata.

-## details - done##

 - event.addEdge() accepts both Metabuf and Event arguments - topLevel only has Metabuf but most code works at event-level.
 - unix time in microseconds done. see api.js/getUnixTimeMicroseconds().
 - agent: rework event code to use Metabuf. (only 3 "new Event" calls)